fpw/avitab/README.md

 # AviTab - The Aviator's Tablet

-AviTab is a plugin for the [X-Plane](http://www.x-plane.com/) flight simulator.
+AviTab is a plugin for the [X-Plane](http://www.x-plane.com/) flight simulator(11.20+).
 It displays a tablet like computer with a few apps in the cockpit.
-It is mainly used for flying in virtual reality.
+It is mainly used for flying in virtual reality but is also very handy in windowed mode, with integrations such as the zibo, it truly enhances your experience flying when you have a fully functioning EFB in your cockpit.

 ![](screenshots/launcher.jpg)